redhat-developer/vscode-openshift-tools/README.md

 This release includes binaries for all required CLI tools:
 * OKD CLI Client (`oc`)
 * OpenShift Do (`odo`)
-Once extension is installed it is ready to be used.
+Once extension is installed it is ready to use.
 There is no additional configuration steps to download CLI tools binaries.

 ### Debug Support for Local Node.js and Java Components